logux/docs/3-concepts/2-action.md

 </details>
 <details><summary><b>Logux Rails</b></summary>

 *Under construction.
-Until `resend` will be implemented in gem.*
+Until `resend` will be implemented in the gem.*

 </details>

-Then server will accept the action to database.
+Then the server will accept the action to the database.

 ## Adding Actions on the Server

-Server adds actions to it’s log to send these actions to clients.
-So, in most of the cases, you need to specify in action’s meta who is receiver of these actions.
+The server adds actions to its log to send these actions to clients.
+So, in most of the cases, you need to specify in action’s meta who is a receiver of these actions.

 * `meta.channels` sends action to all clients subscribed to any of listed channels.
 * `meta.clients` sends action to clients with listed client IDs.